osama206/fast-react-pizza/README.md

-Sure, here’s the README with links to the technologies' official websites:

----

 # Fast React Pizza

 Welcome to the Fast React Pizza project!
 This is a web application for ordering pizza, built using React, Redux, and various other modern web technologies.
 The app allows users to browse a menu, add items to a cart, place orders, and track the status of their orders.